-There are nearly 389,000 businesses operating in Alabama, with over 2,200 in the city of Enterprise.
+There are about 396,400 small businesses operating in Alabama, with over 2,200 in the city of Enterprise.
 The business community in Enterprise is diverse, with health care, hospitality, and construction playing a big role in the city’s economy.
 All Enterprise business owners need business insurance to protect their assets and their employees.

 A comprehensive business insurance program can help you repair and rebuild damaged property after a fire or a storm, and it can help you stay in business and pay for your defense if you are faced with a lawsuit.
 Every business is different, so you need an independent insurance agent who can help you understand the unique risks you face and find the right policies and coverage to shield you from financial harm when the worst happens.